 An inkling of social progress was afoot in Hollywood after World War II.
 In 1950, Hazel Scott hosted a national network TV show.
 Unfortunately, the brief-lived show never attracted many stars or sponsor support.

-Dorothy Dandridge had the same magnetic beauty and acting verve as her white contemporaries Marilyn Monroe, Ava Gardner and Elizabeth Taylor, whose stars were also rising.
-Unlike them, Dorothy could also sing and dance, so Carmen Jones should have been the break-through role and Best Actress Nomination that opened more doors.
-She forgot that black actors/actresses had less latitude for career mistakes.
+Dorothy Dandridge had the same magnetic beauty and acting verve as her white contemporaries Marilyn Monroe, Ava Gardner and Elizabeth Taylor.
+Unlike them, Dorothy could also sing and dance, so Carmen Jones should have been the breakthrough role and Best Actress Nomination that opened more doors.
+She forgot that black actors had NO latitude for career mistakes.

 Despite Dorothy Dandridge’s horrible experience, Hollywood was progressing on social issues faster than the rest of America.
 One milestone happened in November 1956 when the Nat King Cole Show launched on NBC TV broadcast nationwide.
 Begun as a 15-minute live show, it expanded to 30 minutes in July 1957.
 And for good reason.
-Unlike the earlier effort by Hazel Scott, Nat’s show had star power: Ella Fitzgerald, Harry Belafonte, Frankie Laine, Mel Tormé, Peggy Lee, Billy Preston and Eartha Kitt who worked at scale to support the fledgling program.
-Despite attracting a modest national audience, the program could not obtain a major national sponsor.
+Unlike the earlier effort by Hazel Scott, Nat’s show had star power: Ella Fitzgerald, Harry Belafonte, Frankie Laine, Mel Tormé, Billy Preston, Eartha Kitt, and other stars worked at scale to support the fledgling program.
+Despite attracting a modest national audience, Nat King Cole Show could not obtain a major national sponsor.
 Without national sponsorship, the last episode aired on 17 December 1957.

-Undaunted, Nat played in short films, sit-coms, television programs, and several big budget movies where he secured legions of adoring fans of all races.
-Today’s Hollywood stars can also thank Nat King Cole for crossing the residential color line in the late 1950s, when he purchased a home in Hancock Park.
+Undaunted, Nat played in short films, sitcoms, television programs, and several big-budget movies where he secured legions of adoring fans of all races.
+Today’s Hollywood stars can also thank Nat King Cole for crossing the residential color line in the late 1950s when he purchased a home in the Hancock Park district of Los Angeles.
 For those who don’t know, old-money Hancock Park is located south of Hollywood.
-It has many homes equivalent to Beverly Hills and in the 1950s, it had many movie stars too.
+It has many homes equivalent to Beverly Hills.
+In the 1950s, it had many movie stars too.